Erwin-Iosef/papirus-icon-theme-plasma-fork/README.md

 To use these icons fresh from the upstream git, copy the "Paprius" folder along with the folder of the proper icon scheme you want(like `Papirus-Dark/ePapirus`), to `~/local/share/icons` and select them in System Settings.

-If you simply want just the "Papirus" theme for Breeze Twilight, then feel free to remove the `Light⁄Dark symbolics/` in "Papirus" to save space.
+If you simply want just the "Papirus" theme for Breeze Twilight, then feel free to remove the `Light/Dark symbolics` in "Papirus" to save space.

 An AUR package is also [available](https://aur.archlinux.org/pkgbase/papirus-icon-theme-plasma-fork-git) for Arch Linux.